 The foundation of Club La Santa was laid in 1968, when the Spanish savings bank La Caja built a resort town on the northeast side of Lanzarote, near the village of La Santa.
 An apartment complex with 400 units was to be rented as tourist apartments, but the project collapsed before completion due to the oil crisis.

 For ten years, the resort was desolate and decayed due to lack of maintenance.

 The owner of Tjæreborg Travel, Ejlif Krogager, also known as the Tjæreborg priest, became aware of the decaying holiday resort, and he immediately saw the possibilities.
 Krogager wanted to create something new, something that the world had not seen before.
 When the European travel industry mainly focused on beach and nightlife holidays, he wanted to create a resort where sports enthusiasts and active people could combine a holiday with exercise and sport.

 After quick negotiations with La Caja, the resort was taken over by Tjæreborg Travel in 1978, and in June 1983, "La Santa Sport", as it was first named, was ready for opening.

 The early years

 The early years were hard.
-The Danes were not adequately prepared to replace lazy holidays with the unfamiliar active holiday.
-The losses were significant and burdensome for the Tjæreborg Group’s total profit but Ejlif Krogager was steadfast in his belief in the project and predicted: “Club La Santa is a goldmine.
-It is only a question of when we can dig up the gold!”
+The Danes were not adequately prepared to replace lazy holidays with unfamiliar active holidays.
+The losses were significant and burdensome for the Tjæreborg Group's total profit.
+Still, Ejlif Krogager was steadfast in his belief in the project and predicted: "Club La Santa is a goldmine.
+It is only a question of when we can dig up the gold!"

-A new management, with Leif Rasmussen as CEO, was introduced in the early 90s, and after a few years of rationalization and restructuring, the resort's financial balance finally improved.
+With Leif Rasmussen as CEO, new management was introduced in the early 90s, and after a few years of rationalization and restructuring, the resort's financial balance finally improved.
 1995 was the turning point which marked the first year of profit.

 Eilif Krogager died in 1992 and never got to see his gold from Club La Santa.